AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- [SoE-Only] Ultimate Build</p>

 !!! note
-    Updated 6.1.
+    Updated 6.3.
 Do note that SoE feels a bit weak compared to DoR.
 Nevertheless, this is the strongest build done up until now from testing.

->   Boss to be chosen: Husk, then Aponia
+>   Boss to be chosen: RPC, then Aponia

 ####<p align="center">Setup</p>